CLB56/tips_and_tricks/general.md

 ## About VIM Plugins

-- I use the package manager included in VIM8+ and git system to save plugins.
+- I recommand using vundle.
+The package manager included in VIM8+ doesn't make installation of complicated plugins easy.

-- What is mandatory for plugin hosting is a folder /home/username/.vim/pack/

-- At this level it's possible to create forlders to sort plugins : basic, python, coloring, markdown.

-- In each group will be a folder start and a folder opt.

-- In each of these folders will be a folder containg the content of the git repo (just do git clone in the start or opt folder)

-- In VIM, with this command :packadd {name} it's possible to activate the plugins located in opt folder
+- IF I WOULD USE THE NATIVE PLUGIN MANAGER : What is mandatory for plugin hosting is a folder /home/username/.vim/pack/ # At this level it's possible to create forlders to sort plugins : basic, python, coloring, markdown # In each group will be a folder start and a folder opt # In each of these folders will be a folder containg the content of the git repo (just do git clone in the start or opt folder) # In VIM, with this command :packadd {name} it's possible to activate the plugins located in opt folder

-- Even if a plugin is well in the start folder, you have to edit the vimrc file and to add it "autocmd VimEnter * NERDTree"
+- You have to edit the vimrc file and to add it "autocmd VimEnter * NERDTree"

 - Enering vim folder_path will open netrw (vim built-in file explorer)...But the PLUGIN NERDTree is much more conveineint (collapse/fold folders) :